 ¤ ¤ ¤

-“We continue,” Captain gruff intoned, and that was it.
+“We continue,” the Captain decided, and that was it.

 The NPC prince glanced from where he was hiding behind Arya.
 Looking closer, he must be around six or seven years old.